-The OASC Minimal Interoperability Mechanisms serve as minimal common building blocks enabling trusted and seamless flows of data between the platform, its data sources (both real-time and historical data) and the connected services.
+The Minimal Interoperability Mechanisms (MIMs Plus) serve as minimal common building blocks enabling trusted and seamless flows of data between the platform, its data sources (both real-time and historical data) and the connected services.

 In addition, so-called reference architectures can guide the implementation of open urban data platforms.
 These architectures are, in essence, logical digital frames containing the key technical components to set up urban data platforms.

-This group aims to build a community of like-minded cities, working on urban digital twins.
+This group aims to build a community of like-minded cities, working on local digital twins.

 contribute on a voluntary basis to a joint investment plan to adopt and implement common existing digital solutions on a large scale in the EU;